 A calm plant floor and steady, reliable production line is the ideal state in manufacturing.
-Now that it's achievable through condition monitoring, more and more facilities are looking to implement an early warning system that provides information on the condition of their assets in real time.
-With the help of AI and expert support, facility teams can then take proper corrective action to address faults early on.
+With AI-powered, expert-guided condition monitoring in place, it’s achievable—with asset saves that start stacking up quickly.
+More and more facilities are achieving breakthrough results with condition monitoring, proving the value of having an early warning system that provides information on the condition of their assets in real time.

-Many plants start their transition to condition-based maintenance with vibration monitoring.
-This capability is essential for achieving peak asset health and performance.
-But for optimal results, it's important to cover all the bases.
+Many plants start with vibration monitoring.
+It’s an essential capability you need to achieve peak asset health, performance, and reliability.
+But for the best possible ROI, you need to cover all the bases.

-By that, we mean adding holistic oil analysis to the mix.
-Not the usual pass-fail, but a comprehensive analysis that will allow you to identify faults and root causes—even calculate asset lifespan.
+This means adding holistic oil analysis to the mix.
+Not the usual pass-fail, but a comprehensive analysis that will allow you to find hidden faults, identify root causes, and calculate asset lifespan.

 Below, we'll explain the unique benefits of vibration and oil analysis.
 Then we'll share a real-world success story showing the power of combining these condition monitoring approaches to prevent equipment failures.